 - I took a position on the Board of Directors of the Attleboro Historic Preservation Society.

-- The Sun Chronicle did a feature on me and my journey to build the site.
+- The Sun Chronicle did a couple of features on me and the site.

 In 2009 server issues and a change in hosting left the site in a pretty poor state.
 At the same time circumstances were that I could not dedicate the time to the site as I had done previously.
 Several half renovations took place over the next few years but none had the amount of content or gave me the sense of satisfaction that the original had provided.

-I hope to have all of the images posted by July 4th of this year, all of the corroborating text and descriptions should be up later this summer.
+I hope to have all of the images posted over the winter of 21-22, all of the corroborating text and descriptions should be up later in the summer.
 Additional content including historic 8mm movies and such will be coming soon after.